rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: That's just the spring forward case, for the spring backward case it makes more sense to... ??

-YK: If you always go forward, but if you compare the date with the date that comes before it seems like it will always be a positive numbers.
+YK: If you always go forward, but if you compare the date with the date that comes before it seems like it will always be a positive number.
 If you're adding a number it should never be a smaller number than you.

 MPT: When would that happen?